btrfs/btrfs-workflow/README.md

 6. Optionally re-run CI on the branch by pushing to your own repo and creating a PR to trigger the ci run, with the ci branch applied.
 6. `git push origin +<base>:<base>`
-7. Pray you didn't break anything.
+7. Verify you didn't break anything.
 8. Let everybody know you're done force pushing.
-9. Notification about `for-next` update is posted on the `btrfs-for-next` slack channel
+9. Notification about `for-next` update is posted on the `btrfs-for-next` slack channel.

 ## What about outside contributors?